![]() Baffin Island Trip July 17, 2000 to July 30, 2000 ![]() |

 At a sandy borrow pit we began our hike, down over a few boulder strewn streams, then over a high rocky ridge.
 We then came to a long narrow lake that we followed and at the far end set up camp.
 We were in no hurry.

 The next day we hiked back up this high ridge (now with packs) and then started to descend a large, eroded gorge with a stream running down it.
 Suddenly the sky got quite dark, we pitched the tent, threw everything inside and the rain and lightning started.
 We were in a gorge, with rock cliffs on either side, and the thunder boomed right on top of us.
-We learned later that this was the first thunder heard in the area in 26 years.
-Then a rainbow appeared near to our quickly-set-up camp.
+We had this huge valley with rapids, a waterfall and hills beyond to explore.
+(The waterfall seen from a distance in this photo is about as high as a two-storey house.)

 Then Tanis became sick with a flu-like illness.
 I would go out hiking alone trying to find a route to the waterfall.
 When Tanis started feeling stronger she would start hiking with me but would have to turn back.
 Eventually she was able to accompany me to the waterfall where on the back of a high esker I had found a small tent ring a few days before.